 Long domain is something extra added to a root domain, making it into a subdomain.
 For example, www.example.com or thisisan.example.com are long domains of the root domain example.com.

 Each subscription plan has a cap on the total number of backlinks which can be reported or downloaded during a given period within your subscription.
 Usually it is a monthly period before the allowance refreshes.
-For instance, the Silver subscription lets you analyse a maximum of 5 million backlinks a month within the reports feature, (and by using the Raw Export option).
+For instance, the Lite subscription lets you analyse a maximum of 5 million backlinks a month within the reports feature, (and by using the Raw Export option).
 This limit is in addition to the usage of Site Explorer, which does not affect your Analysable Backlinks allowance.

 A path is the route used to specify and locate a resource.
 It is commonly everything in a URL that appears after the root domain.